 The Pioneer DJ video

 So if you didn’t click the link at the top and watch it already, here’s the video.
-Please take the time to watch it, and let us know your thoughts on where we go from here, and particularly how livestreaming has affected you in 2020, either as a DJ or a clubber.
+Please take the time to watch it, and let us know your thoughts on where we go from here, and particularly how livestreaming has affected you in 2020 and beyond, either as a DJ or a clubber.